cowprotocol/docs/docs/cow-protocol/reference/core/definitions.md

 **Gas-less**: An expression that does not require a user make a transaction on the blockchain, and therefore does not require the user to pay gas in the native token.

 **EBBO**: Ethereum Best Bid and Offer.
 The highest bid price and lowest ask (offered) price for a token, sourced from among well known DEXs (Uniswap, Sushiswap, Balancer) as defined by the rules of the solver competition.

+**Internal buffers**<a name="buffers"></a>: A portfolio of tokens that is owned by the CoW Protocol in the settlement contract.
+They accumulate as the protocol collects fees during its standard operations.
+The buffers are used by solvers to facilitate trading and their total value is kept low by regular withdrawals.